aristanetworks/avd-workshops/workshops/avd.md

     ```

 === "SITE1_SPINES"
     In an L2LS design, there are two types of spine nodes: `spine` and `l3spine`.
-In AVD. the node type defines the functionality and the EOS CLI configuration to be generated.
+In AVD, the node type defines the functionality and the EOS CLI configuration to be generated.
 For our L2LS topology, we will use node type `l3spine` to include SVI functionality.

     ``` yaml
     --8<--